n7consulting/jeyser-site/txt/install.md

 Check that your database configuration in `app/config/parameters.yml` is correct.

-Create database schema : `php app/console doctrin:schema:create`
+Create database schema : `php app/console doctrine:schema:create`

 Load fixtures : `php app/console doctrine:fixtures:load`.
 That will create an admin account with credentials provided in `app/config.parameters.yml` (su_username and su_password).